Nicovz21/TeamA5/docs/BugReport/bug-report.md

 no different in game than (255,255,255) I promise).
 Off the top of my head, the `Walrus.png` image uses this technique for its tusks because pure white wouldn't show, which is how I found out about this bug.

-## Moving the player with arrow keys doesn't override previous key press properly (updated)
+## Moving the player with WASD keys doesn't override previous key press properly (updated)

 In the original game, if you held the key to walk right and then walk left, it would override the walking to the right, but not vice versa.
 To fix it, we made it so that if both are being held, then the player will stand still.
 This is okay, but still not as ideal as having the inputs override eachother